fireh9lly/just-the-docs-forestry/docs/editor-overview.md

 The first thing you will see is the Boards screen.
 This screen is where you will write, arrange and link the text, images and gameplay of your visual novel.

+Most of your time in VNKit will be spent on this screen.
+When you're ready to set up sprites, events, generators and general project settings, you can navigate to other parts of VNKit using the tabs along the top.

+> #### A handy tip -
+>
+> On the top right of the screen, by the maximise/close buttons, there's an ellipsis menu.
+From here, you can add a second tab to the Story Editor window.
+We recommend adding a Game tab so you can preview your game within the Story Editor.
+There aren't on-screen play controls, so use Ctrl+P/Cmd+P to play and stop the preview.

 #### 1. Board list

 Allows you to create and manage _Boards_.
 You can think of a Board as a flat surface on which your Nodes are laid out - like a drawing board with index cards pinned to it, or a whiteboard with a flowchart diagram.
 You can add a new Board to represent a new part of the story, a new location for the player to visit, a storylet to shuffle into the game, or for any reason that makes sense to you.

 The Board itself is displayed in the large window in the middle.